Ectoparasites

 Overview

-- The most common genital and pubic ectoparasites infestations are scabies and pubic lice (Pediculosis pubis or crabs).
+- The most common genital and pubic ectoparasite infestations are scabies and pubic lice (Pediculosis pubis or crabs).

-- Scabies is associated with crowded living/sleeping conditions and institutional outbreaks have been reported.
+- Scabies is associated with crowded living and sleeping conditions and institutional outbreaks have been reported.

 - Pubic lice is found typically in sexually active young people.